SidSri1996/ml-heart-disease-streamlit/README.md

 Heart Disease Prediction using Machine Learning
 1. Problem Statement

-The goal of this project is to predict whether a patient has heart disease based on medical attributes using multiple machine learning classification algorithms.
+The objective of this project is to develop a machine learning system capable of predicting the presence of heart disease in a patient using clinical and physiological attributes.
+Multiple classification algorithms are implemented and compared to evaluate their effectiveness.
-The project demonstrates an end-to-end ML workflow including data preprocessing, model training, evaluation, and deployment using Streamlit.
+The project also demonstrates a complete machine learning pipeline, including preprocessing, model evaluation, and deployment using a Streamlit web application.

 2. Dataset Description

      Dataset: UCI Heart Disease Dataset
      Instances: 920 records
      Features: 15 medical attributes (age, sex, chest pain type, cholesterol, etc.)
      Target Variable: num

+Target interpretation:
   0 → No heart disease
   1 → Heart disease

 Preprocessing performed:
     Converted multi-class target to binary classification

-One-hot encoding of categorical variables
+    Applied one-hot encoding to categorical attributes

-Missing value imputation using median
+    Handled missing values using median imputation

-Feature scaling for distance-based models
+    Performed feature scaling for distance-based algorithms

+3. Model Performance Comparison

 | Model               | Accuracy | AUC   | Precision | Recall | F1    | MCC   |
 | ------------------- | -------- | ----- | --------- | ------ | ----- | ----- |
 | Logistic Regression | 0.864    | 0.934 | 0.853     | 0.912  | 0.882 | 0.725 |